How Commute Time Affects Work Satisfaction

-5/ Remote work directly addresses this issue.
-By removing or reducing commute time, employees regain hours each week that can be used for rest, productivity, or personal activities.
-However, not all roles can transition fully to remote setups, and some workers still value in-person collaboration.
-Even so, the data suggests a clear takeaway.
+Not all roles can shift fully remote, and some workers still prefer in-person collaboration.
+However, the data points to a simple conclusion.
 Reducing commute time, whether through remote work or flexible arrangements, is one of the most effective ways to improve work satisfaction.

 Dataset